Knife attack on Kevin Lau: Reactions

-Representatives of mainland China, the US and EU in Hong Kong have all expressed concern over the attack, and Hong Kong's Chief executive CY Leung expressed his indignation and outrage.
-In excess of 8,600 people dressed in black attended a rally on 2 March in defence of press freedom.
+Representatives of mainland China, the US and EU in Hong Kong all expressed concern over the attack, and Hong Kong's Chief executive CY Leung expressed his indignation and outrage.
+More than 8,600 people dressed in black attended a rally on 2 March in defence of press freedom.
 Many banners bore the slogan "They can't kill us all".
 Ming Pao chief executive Tiong Kiew Chiong and the paper's new chief editor were photographed at the rally; some pro-Beijing lawmakers were also present.
 Organisers claimed 13,000 participants attended the march.
 In a pre-recorded message to the rally, Lau urged people not to take freedom for granted.
 He said: "We cannot assume it will never change.
 It takes everyone to guard it."
 The march culminated at the police headquarters in Wan Chai, where organisers delivered a 30,000-signature petition to the Hong Kong Police.

-Legislators strongly condemned the attack on Lau, and urging the police to "spare no effort to arrest the assailants, so as to expeditiously bring them to justice".
+Legislators strongly condemned the attack on Lau, and urged the police to "spare no effort to arrest the assailants, so as to expeditiously bring them to justice".
 While pan-democrats sought to link the attack to press freedom in the motion and amendments, pro-establishment figures argued that it was "too early to conclude" that the two issues were linked.
 Ip Kwok-him of the Democratic Alliance for the Betterment and Progress of Hong Kong said that while he privately believed that there was a strong link between the attack and freedom of the press, lawmakers ought to be prudent as investigations are ongoing.
-The motion condemning the violent attack on Lau passed unanimously; amendments urging preservation of press freedom and protection of journalists were also voted through at the end of March.
+The motion condemning the violent attack on Lau passed unanimously by all 56 legislators present in the chamber; amendments urging preservation of press freedom and protection of journalists were also voted through at the end of March.

-Arrests
+Arrests and trial

 Eleven people, some of whom have connections to the Shui Fong triad gang, were arrested in connection with the attack.
 The two main suspects were detained in Guangdong, China.
-Seven were arrested in several locations in sweeps across Hong Kong on 12 March; Hong Kong Police received word on 9 March that the two had been tracked down by Mainland police in Dongguan.
+Seven more had been arrested in several sweeps across Hong Kong on 12 March.
+Hong Kong Police had received word on 9 March that two suspects had been tracked down by Mainland police in Dongguan and was now seeking their extradition.
 The police commissioner Andy Tsang said they suspected the attack was carried out by hired hands.
-On 21 August 2015, two men were sentenced to 19 years imprisonment for the cold-blooded and premeditated attack on Lau.
-The judge said although there lacked direct evidence that the attack, motivated by financial gain, was related to Lau's work, journalists deserved to be adequate protection under the law.
+Two defendants eventually confessed to receiving money and carrying out the attack, but the defense attorney argued that their confession had been extracted by the police under duress.
+The two were ultimately convicted by a jury and sentenced to 19 years imprisonment.
+The presiding judge said although there lacked direct evidence that the attack, motivated by financial gain, was related to Lau's work, journalists deserved adequate protection under the law.